• Skip to primary navigation

 Coconut-Cream-Pie-2-Barbara-Bakes

 On the six hour drive home, I kept my little box of cookies unopened in the front of the car with me (cookies in the backseat with the boys probably wouldn’t have made it home.)
 Along the way, I started to think of fun ways to bake with the cookie thins On the top of the list was coconut cream pie.
-Then the song Put the Lime in the Coconut popped into my head and just wouldn’t leave.

 So when I got home I Googled Coconut Lime Pie and found Cooks Illustrated’s Lime-Coconut Cream Pie recipe.